-IANA is requested to update the "Secure Shell (SSH) Protocol Parameters" registry, to extend the table Public Key Algorithm Names:
+IANA is requested to update the "Secure Shell (SSH) Protocol Parameters" registry established with [RFC4250], to extend the table Public Key Algorithm Names [IANA-PKA]:

 - To the immediate right of the column Public Key Algorithm Name, a new column is to be added, titled Signature Algorithm Name.
 For existing entries, the column Signature Algorithm Name should be assigned the same value found under Public Key Algorithm Name. - Immediately following the existing entry for "ssh-rsa", two sibling entries are to be added: